 When searching for a CBD oil for your dog, one of the first things you should ask is, has it been tested and proven for safety?
-Each company has different manufacturing processes, and different ingredients that make up their products.
-So, just because one CBD oil has been proven safe for dogs, doesn’t mean that all CBD oil is safe.
+Each company has different manufacturing processes and different ingredients that make up its products.
+So, just because one CBD oil has been proven safe for dogs doesn’t mean that all CBD oil is safe.
 This is not to imply any company out there is actively trying to harm your dog, but as is the case with any healthcare supplement, human or pet, it should be tested and proven.
 At the very least, it gives you peace of mind.

-One way to be certain about what’s in the product you’re receiving is called a Certificate of Analysis, or “COA”.
+One way to be certain about what’s in the product you’re receiving is called a Certificate of Analysis, or “COA.”
 This term may be unfamiliar to the average consumer, but it should be second nature among CBD manufacturers.
 A Certificate of Analysis shows you exactly what the product contains.
 Think of it as a more in-depth ingredient list.
 So, if your dog has an allergy to a certain additive, or you are curious about the amount of CBD and other cannabinoids included in the product, a COA will show you exactly that.
 If you are speaking with a reputable company, a COA should be available for each product you plan on trying or have already purchased.
 If the company you are thinking of trying cannot prove that their product is safe, and cannot produce a COA for that specific product, proceed with caution!

 ElleVet Sciences was the first pet CBD company in the world to have products studied and proven for safety.
-The safety studies, conducted at Cornell University College of Veterinary Medicine, are the first published studies of their kind (regarding the safety of CBD for dogs and cats).
-ElleVet products were proven safe for both species, with no known side-effects occurring.
+The safety studies conducted at Cornell University College of Veterinary Medicine are the first published studies of their kind (regarding the safety of CBD for dogs and cats).
+ElleVet products were proven safe for both species, with no known side effects occurring.

 Has it been proven to work?

 Safety is paramount, but you want to know you’re receiving an effective product for your dog.
-And much like the safety aspect, just because one CBD oil for dogs is found to be effective, doesn’t mean all CBD oil products for dogs are effective.
+And much like the safety aspect, just because one CBD oil for dogs is found to be effective doesn’t mean all CBD oil products for dogs are effective.

 What’s the concentration of CBD in the product?